cruddy/docs/Configuration.md

 ## Publishing config

-In order to be able to alter Cruddy configuration, you need to publish it first using artisan command:
+In order to be able to alter Cruddy's configuration, you need to publish the config using artisan command:

 ```
 php artisan config:publish kalnoy/cruddy